-FY14 long-term debt represents the long-term portion of revenue bonds, net of unamortized discounts and advanced refunding deferred charges.
+FY15 long-term debt represents the long-term portion of revenue bonds, net of unamortized discounts and advanced refunding deferred charges.
 Outstanding revenue bonds include \$3 million issued in October 2010 to defease a previous 2001 bond issue as well as \$170 million issued in January 2009 for the construction of the peaking plant, gas-line, and transmission/substation upgrades.
 This will continue to decrease as the bonds are repaid.

 Net assets are broken down into three major categories: Invested in Capital Assets Net of Related Debt, Restricted Net Assets, and Unrestricted Net Assets.
-Restricted net assets include debt service reserve funds and sinking funds deposits of \$19.8 million.
-Unrestricted net assets increased by \$1.3 million.
-This change is directly related to the increase in non-current asset, specifically the power cost adjustment balance to be recovered in the first quarter of fiscal year 2015.
+Restricted net assets include debt service reserve funds and sinking funds deposits of \$15.4 million.
+Unrestricted net assets increased by \$573 thousand.
+Unrestricted net assets would have increased by in excess of \$6 million but was offset by the inclusion of the net pension liability requirement of GASB 68 which began in FY15.